-- Basic Experimental Results using the Test EV "UOT Electric March" -
+Traction Control of Electric Vehicle -Basic Experimental Results using the Test EV "UOT Electric March"-

-Yoichi Hori, Yasushi Toyoda and Yoshimasa Tsuruoka

-Department of Electrical Engineering, University of Tokyo, 7-3-1 Hongo, Bunkyo, Tokyo, 113 Japan Phone: +81-3-3812-2111 ext 7680, Fax: +81-3-5800-3865
+Yoichi Hori, Yasushi Toyoda and Yoshimasa Tsuruoka Department of Electrical Engineering, University of Tokyo, 7-3-1 Hongo, Bunkyo, Tokyo 113, JAPAN Tel: +81-3812-2111 ext.7680, Fax: +81-3-5800-3865 E-mail: hori@hori.t.u-tokyo.ac.jp

-E-mail: hori@kaya.t.u-tokyo.ac.jp, Homepage: http://www.kaya.t.u-tokyo.ac.jp/

-Abstract- The most distinct advantage of electric vehicle is in its quick and precise torque generation.
-We propose two novel traction control techniques of electric vehicle, i.e., the model following control and the optimal slip ratio control.
-Their effectiveness is demonstrated by using the test vehicle "UOT Electric March".
+Abstract : The most distinct advantage of electric vehicle is its quick and precise torque generation.
+However, most electric vehicles developed until now have not yet utilized it.
+In this paper, two novel traction control techniques of electric vehicle using this advantage are proposed.
+One is the model following control and another is the optimal slip ratio control.
+The basic effectiveness of the proposed methods is demonstrated by real experiments using the DC motor driven test vehicle "UOT (University of Tokyo) Electric March".